mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 In mid-2021 I took on a new opportunity within Disney Streaming to lead design for [STAR+](https://www.starplus.com) our new general entertainment service in Latin America.
 I handed off the Growth Design team, roadmaps, and partnerships to my colleague.

-I'd like to think the foundation we created enabled the continued growth over the next 18 months and beyond.
+I like to think we enabled the continued growth over the next 18 months and beyond thanks to the foundation we built.

 <style>
 @media (prefers-color-scheme: dark) {